senem584/senem584/README.md

 ## Hi there 👋
-I am a biomedical engineering student with a minor in mathematics, currently focusing on developing an LLM specialized in electromagnetics.
+I am a biomedical engineering undergraduate senior with a minor in mathematics.

 How to reach me: kecelisy@vcu.edu